 Speak Your Mind

 Did you meet some cool folks in jail?
-Are you trying to say wassup to someone you met in jail?
-Throw a shout out to them here.
+Are you trying to send a message to someone you met in jail?
+Send a message to them here.

 Say Hello to Wilkinson County Law Enforcement Center